Best PC fans in 2024: I've put these case fans through their paces to find the coolest and quietest

 NZXT offers a more affordable option for RGB fans in the NZXT F120 RGB Duo.
 There are a few kits to choose from, including more budget-friendly F120 Core fans, though I've tested the more stylish Duo option, which is still quite a bit cheaper than some of the high-end alternatives.

-With each fan requiring two cables, one to the RGB controller and the other to a 4-pin fan header, the F120 do require some cable management.
+With each fan requiring two cables, one to the RGB controller and the other to a 4-pin fan header, the F120 does require some cable management.
 That's a bit of a shock after coming from the QX120, though these are a lot cheaper.

 The F120 RGB Duo look fantastic once they're actually operational, with bold colors erupting from both sides of the fan's cutaway design.
-Though you are buying luscious looks here; the F120 are pretty middling for performance.
+Though you are buying luscious looks here; the F120 is pretty middling for performance.
 They're louder than Corsair or Noctua options I've tested, yet generally push less air.

 So, a pick for the vapid PC builders out there, but nonetheless still solid enough to keep a PC build nice and cool.
 Definitely a decent fallback option should you be looking for something cheaper than Corsair's iCUE Link.